BGorenc/WiFi_Controlled_Lightsaber/README.md

 **To Do:**

-- Clean up the code
+- TODO Clean up the code
+- TODO Add reconnect function for dropped connections
-- Speed up the lighting animation, it is a bit too slow for my liking.
+- TODO Speed up the lighting animation, it is a bit too slow for my liking.
 Possible to light more than one LED at a time.

 <br/>

 ## Open Source

 You are encouraged to modify and enhance the code and web interface according to your specific needs.
 Feel free to customize it, make improvements, and submit pull requests (PRs) if you would like to contribute your changes.
 This project is open source on GitHub, and your contributions are welcome.
 Enjoy controlling your lightsaber remotely!

-TODO add image of final product

 <br/>